September 1 THOUGHTS BECOME WORDS

 1 Chronicles 16:8

 As an athlete, it is easy to tell who makes the difference.
 Imagine how frustrating you would be if the credit was given to your teammate after you did something great.
 You would be frustrated.
 The same is true in our relationship with God.
 Many times people stand up and take credit for things only God could have done.
 Just as in a family, this is wrong.
-Are you praising God for the things He has done in your life?
+Name some things that you are praising God for in your life?

 2 Corinthians 10:1-18

 Athletes enjoy celebrations like winning a game or a championship, but no one celebrates losing.
 Celebrations are special and are forever etched into our minds: the more celebrations, the better.
 To a follower of Christ, we have something even better.
 We have a God who is always going to be victorious.
 Every day can be a day of celebration because He will never lose.
-What victories of God are you celebrating today?
+Name some victories that you have seen in your life?

 2 Corinthians 11:1-15